Danieler/ebaypuzzle/README.md

 ### Prerequisites

-You must have MongoDb installed with a database with name "ebayPuzzle"
+You must have MongoDb installed with a database with name "rockPaper"

 ## Running the tests